Everything You Need To Know About .357 Sig

 If you're waiting for .357 Sig to make a comeback...I wouldn't hold my breath.
 However, if you're curious about it, let's learn what there is to know about the round.

 There are intermittent flare-ups of interest in .357 Sig, almost like the recurrence of a chronic disease, and folks get curious.
 While it has some impressive attributes on paper, the reality is there are more drawbacks than benefits, and the benefits aren't so dramatic that it merits a caliber change in the real world.

 So, without further ado, let's get into the 5 Ws of 357 Sig.

 What Is 357 Sig?

-357 Sig is a proprietary cartridge developed by Sig Sauer, the ginormous gun company.
-The round was developed with one goal in mind:
+357 Sig is a proprietary cartridge developed by Sig Sauer.

-The first .357 Sig pistols emerged soon after, being offered in their (then) core pistol models like the Sig P226, P229, P228 and so on.
+The first .357 Sig pistols emerged soon after, being offered in Sig Sauer's (then) core models like the Sig P226, P229, P228 and so on.

 357 Sig Ballistics